Training & e-Learning

 Welcome to the Introduction to Flow Cytometry Web-Based Training.

-This course is best viewed using Internet Explorer® version 6 or later or Safari v3.2.1 or later, and Adobe® flash player 8.0 or later.
+This course is best viewed using Internet Explorer ® version 6 or later, Safari v3.2.1 or later, or Chrome 3.0.195 or later web browsers, and Adobe ® flash player 8.0 or later.

 - Define key flow cytometry terms.

 - Describe and explain key flow cytometry principles.

 - Discuss the components and functions of the fluidics, optics, and electronics systems.

 - Describe the sorting process on flow cytometers.

 Learn how to navigate the training course.